pyplacca/QuotesAPI/README.md

 # Popular Quotes API

-A simple a RESTful API built with Flask.
+A simple RESTful API built with Flask.
 This api was built for learning sake.

 The quotes provided by this api were originally sourced from a resource I can't remember.
 Either way, all credits to the provider.